 LAKE TITICACA TOUR 4-DAYSONE OF THE WORLD MOST FASCINATING LAKES • EXPLORE THE CULTURE AND SCENERY OF THE FLOATING ISLANDS

-Guiding Peru has designed an exciting 4 day itinerary on our Lake Titicaca Tour, providing visitors a memorable experience while exploring the cultures and scenery of these floating islands.
-On the world’s most fascinating and highest navigable lake (3800m) our tour at Titicaca is definitely an unforgettable experience for any visitor, as you explore it’s shorelines and meet and stay in the homes of the Indigenous peoples from this amazing region of Peru.
+Guiding Peru has designed an exciting and infromative 4 day itinerary on our Lake Titicaca Tour from Cusco.
+This Lake Titicaca Tour provides visitors a memorable experience while exploring the cultures and scenery of these floating islands.
+Titicaca is the world’s most fascinating and highest navigable lake (3800m) and is definitely an unforgettable experience for any visitor.
+You will explore it’s shorelines and meet and stay in the homes of the Indigenous peoples from this amazing region of Peru.

 Tour Details for Lake Titicaca Tour 4-Day

-Day 1: CUSCO – ANDAHUAYLILLAS – RACCHI – PUNO
+Day 1: CUSCO – TIPON – RACCHI – PUNO

-Day 2: PUNO – UROS ISLANDS – AMANTANI ISLAND
+Day 2: PUNO – UROS ISLANDS – TAQUILE ISLAND

-Day 4: PUNO – CUSCO or PUNO – LIMA
+Day 4: PUNO – PUCARA – ANDAHUAYLILLAS – CUSCO or TRANSFER TO PUNO AIRPORT

 What’s Included in our 4-Day Lake Titicaca Tour